B&H Photo

-B&H Photo Video (also known as B&H Photo and B&H and B&H Foto & Electronics Corporation) is an American photo and video equipment retailer founded in 1973, based in Manhattan, New York City.
+B&H Photo Video (also known as B&H Foto & Electronics Corporation, B&H Photo, or simply B&H) is an American photo and video equipment retailer founded in 1973, based in Manhattan, New York City.
 B&H conducts business primarily through online e-commerce consumer sales and business to business sales, as they only have one retail location.
-While initially a photo and film shop, B&H has grown into one of the largest electronic retailers in the U.S., selling over 400,000 products.
+While initially a photo and film shop, B&H has grown into one of the largest electronics retailers in the U.S., selling over 400,000 products.

-Their warehouse is located in Florence, New Jersey.

 History

-B&H opened in 1973 as a storefront film shop at 17 Warren Street in Tribeca, and took its name from the initials of owners Blimie Schreiber and her husband, Herman.
+B&H opened in 1973 as a storefront film shop at 17 Warren Street in Tribeca, taking its name from the initials of owners Blimie and Herman Schreiber.
 Later in the 1970s, B&H moved to 119 West 17th Street between Sixth and Seventh Avenues in the Photo District and began to expand its stock to a wider range of film and photography products.
 In the 1990s, the company began selling various electronics, including computers, lighting, and audio equipment.
 In 1997, the store moved to its present location.

 The owner of the company, Herman Schreiber, and many of the store's employees are observant Satmar Hasidic Jews.
 The company’s only brick-and-mortar store is located in Manhattan at 420 Ninth Avenue at the intersection with West 34th Street.
 The store is closed on Shabbat, most Jewish holidays, and Christmas.
 Although the B&H website is accessible on Shabbat, checkout and processing of online orders are unavailable during that time (from sundown Friday evening till Saturday evening) along with Jewish holidays according to local (New York) time.

 In 2007, B&H opened a second floor above its original sales floor making a total of 70000 sqft of sales space.
 That same year, B&H moved its offices to 440 9th Avenue in Manhattan.

 As the company has grown, it expanded its office presence to accommodate sales, customer service, buying, marketing, and various back office functions; these functions are housed in 150,000 square feet of office space.
 The store has an extensive conveyor belt system that runs along the ceiling.

 In 2015, B&H added an Apple authorized shop to the computer department with an assortment of Apple products.
 There is an Apple employee in shop to assist and consult.
 In 2016, Vaio announced that they signed a contract with B&H photo video to offer their products.
-That same year, the company moved their warehouse to Florence in Burlington County, New Jersey.

-B&H Photo launched the B&H Payboo store credit card for use only at B&H in 2019, by Synchrony Bank and relaunched the card in 2022 with Comenity Capital Bank as the issuer.

-In September 2021, the New York Supreme Court dismissed a lawsuit filed by the Attorney General of New York State claiming the company knowingly avoided paying millions in New York sales taxes.